ErickMesquita/challenge-backend-3/docs/README.en-US.md

 ## :hammer_and_wrench: Open and run the project

-Go to http://challenge-backend3.freedynamicdns.net:5000/login and see the service running!
+Go to https://challenge-backend-3-production.up.railway.app/login and see the service running!

+Default user account is:
+ - Login: Admin
+ - Pass: 123999

 or